http-samc/portfolio-4.0/content/index.md

 ## blog 📝
-I like to post about cool things I've learned or done.
+I like to post about cool things.
 Some of these appear on my [dev.to](https://dev.to/httpsamc), but you can view all of my posts [here](/blog).

-## projects 👨‍💻
-I've been proud to work on a myriad of projects over the years.
-There are a variety of applications, including: frontend, backend, desktop, mobile, api, chrome extensions, and more!
-I've also made writeups for quite a few of them.
-Because the list is pretty extensive, they have a dedicated page [here](/projects).